BurningMUD/burningmud.github.io/mud_clients.markdown

 * * *

 # Triggers
 In fast-paced action MUDs, it can sometimes be hard to keep up with how much text appears on the screen!
-We try to help the player filter out some information optionally through the [Gags](help.markdown) system, which allows a player to filter out incoming text that doesn't affect them directly.
+We try to help the player filter out some information optionally through the [Gags](help.markdown) system, which allows a player to filter out incoming text that doesn't affect them directly.<br />
 [Uzi](https://github.com/tollofsen/uzi) - An extensive trigger set designed for Tinyfugue, exclusively for Burning MUD.<br />
     * Author: Moe<br />
     * Maintainer: Brutus<br />